Read here to see what the participants of Medical Retreat in Najaf experienced during this spiritual medical retreat.

 That’s why building a will is an important religious duty, as it makes sure your wealth is distributed in accordance with our faith.
 It also gives you the chance to distribute up to a third of your inheritance in a way that you wish, including giving it towards something that grows to benefit others and yourself.

-The Quranic verse mentioned earlier [3:185] continues to explain ‘and verily you will be paid in full your reward on the Resurrection Day’.
+The Holy Qur’an (3:185) says ‘and verily you will be paid in full your reward on the Resurrection Day’.
 It is on this day that we believe our good rewards and retribution will be awarded to us.

 The will document also includes a section that allows you to state where you want the discretionary third of your estate to be distributed.
 This can be split further into gifts to members of your family, friends or charitable causes, like The World Federation.